MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-data-collected.md

 Each row in the Guide Session Step Visit table corresponds to an operator’s visit to a step in HoloLens Operate mode.
 Information is recorded for each step visit such as start and end time and step operating time.
 If an operator visited a step multiple times, perhaps by navigating backward and forward in the guide, each visit would result in a separate row in this table.
 For more information, [see the Guides table (entity) reference](developer-entity-reference.md).

+## MR App Session table

+Dynamics 355 Guides also includes an MR App Session table that you can use to determine the overall usage of the product in your organization.
+Each row in the MR App Session table stores a record any time a user signs into an instance.
+This table also stores information about when the user signed in, the session type, device class, user ID, and the time the user signed in.
+[See the Dynamics 365 Guides table (entity) reference for more information](developer-entity-reference.md).

 ## What can you do with the data?

 Storing data about the operations of your guides in easy-to-access Microsoft Dataverse tables gives you the flexibility to analyze and integrate this data into your workflows in ways that make sense for your business.
 You can get started by: